 For as long as humankind has performed tattoos, there’s been a need for a safe and effective method of removing them.
 Until the develoment of lasers, tattoo removal was performed by direct abrasion, or salabrasion-rubbing the tattoo with an abrasive material or rock salt.
 Besides being very painful, these methods were only partially effective and caused considerable scarring.

-It’s been estimated that about 25 million people in the United States have at least 1 tattoo, and with the current popularity of body art, over 250,000 women are being tattooed each year.
-The average age of receiving a tattoo is 18 years, often as a statement of love, anger, sexuality, individuality, or group identity, but these feelings often change with time, leaving the tattoo as a permanent reminder.
+It’s been estimated that about 25 million people in the United States have at least one tattoo, and with the current popularity of body art, over 250,000 men and women are being tattooed each year.
+The average age of receiving a tattoo is 18 years, often as a statement to express individuality or group identity, convey personal symbolic meaning, or for purely decorative (no specific meaning).
+However, these feelings often change with time, leaving the tattoo as a permanent reminder.

 Most effective way to remove tattoos

 In the last 15 years, Q-Switched lasers have been shown to be very effective at removing tattoos.
+Q-Switched Alexandrite (deep red @ 755nm) – usually effective for most black, blue, and green pigments.
 Q-Switched lasers deliver very high power over very short pulses of laser light, which pass through the skin and break up the particles of tattoo pigment.
 After the ink is shattered, white blood cells and the lymphatic system remove the treated tattoo.
 It’s important to remember that the body tries to remove even untreated tattoos – one of the reasons that tattoos normally fade over time.
 Q-Switched laser treatments make the pigment particles small enough to be removed much more quickly.
-Multiple treatments, given about one month apart are necessary for best results.
+Multiple tattoo removal treatments are necessary for best results.

 Multiple lasers are necessary